SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 # Foraging Patch

 The foraging patch module is core to foraging and long-term 24/7 experiments.
-It is utilised with a [feeder](target-feeder) hardware module assembly to provide a means for animals in the arena to obtain food by turning a configurable wheel, simulating a naturalistic digging action.
+It is utilised with a [foraging patch](target-foraging-patch) hardware module assembly to provide a means for animals in the arena to obtain food by turning a configurable wheel, simulating a naturalistic digging action.

-The primary [`UndergroundFeeder (Aeon.Foraging)`](target-node-undergroundfeeder) node handles the connection to the feeder hardware through a [Harp output expander](harp-tech:api/Harp.OutputExpander) and defines the basic functions of the feeder.
+The primary [`UndergroundFeeder (Aeon.Foraging)`](target-node-undergroundfeeder) node handles the connection to the foraging patch hardware through a [Harp output expander](harp-tech:api/Harp.OutputExpander) and defines the basic functions of the foraging patch.

 ## Nodes
-To extend the functionality of the feeder, the following auxiliary nodes are provided:
+To extend the functionality of the foraging patch, the following auxiliary nodes are provided:
 - [`PatchDispenser (Aeon.Foraging)`](target-node-patchdispenser)
 - [`PelletMonitor (Aeon.Foraging)`](target-node-pelletmonitor)
 - [`TimeSpentOnWheel (Aeon.Foraging)`](target-node-timespentonwheel)